-Impact of the COVID-19 Pandemic and General Economic Conditions

-The COVID-19 pandemic has disrupted business activities and global economic conditions since 2020, and has negatively affected our operations during the same period.
-While the adverse effects of the COVID-19 pandemic have begun to subside, its effects vary by region, and uncertainties arising from the COVID-19 pandemic could continue to disrupt economic conditions and business activities, particularly as new variants of COVID-19 arise.
-The extent to which the COVID-19 pandemic, including the recent and emerging variants, could affect our business, operations and financial results is uncertain as it will depend upon numerous evolving factors that we may not be able to accurately predict.
-The length and extent of any continuing economic and market disruptions are unknown, and therefore, any future impacts on our business, financial condition and/or results of operations cannot be quantified or predicted with specificity.
+We have experienced, and may continue to experience, direct and indirect negative effects on our business and operations from negative economic conditions, including recent inflationary effects on fuel prices, labor and materials costs, rising interest rates and supply chain disruptions that have limited the availability of products.
+We may also experience negative effects from possible longer-term changes in consumer and customer behavior resulting from the effects of the COVID-19 pandemic.
+The COVID-19 pandemic has disrupted business activities and global economic conditions since 2020 and has negatively affected our operations during the same period.
+We have taken steps to mitigate the effects of general economic conditions, including the effects of the COVID-19 pandemic, on our business, and our business model has, thus far, proven resilient.
+While the adverse effects of the COVID-19 pandemic have begun to subside, its effects vary by region, and uncertainties arising from the COVID-19 pandemic could continue to disrupt economic conditions and business activities, particularly as new variants arise.
+The extent to which general economic conditions and the COVID-19 pandemic, including its emerging variants, could affect our business, operations and financial results is uncertain as it will depend upon numerous evolving factors that we may not be able to accurately predict, and therefore, any future impacts on our business, financial condition and/or results of operations cannot be quantified or predicted with specificity.